keystonejs/keystone/README.md

 We do our best to follow semver version control within Keystone.
 This means package versions have 3 numbers.
 A change in the first number indicates a breaking change, the second number indicates backward compatible feature and the third number indicates a bug fix.

-You can use find **changelogs** either by browsing our repository, or by using our [interactive changelog explorer](https://changelogs.xyz/@keystonejs/keystone).
+You can find **changelogs** either by browsing our repository, or by using our [interactive changelog explorer](https://changelogs.xyz/@keystonejs/keystone).

 A quick note on dependency management: Keystone is organised into a number of small pakages within a monorepo.
 When packages in the same repository depend on each other, new versions might not be compatible with older versions.
 If two or more packages are updated, it can result in breaking changes, even though collectively they appear to be non-breaking.